yas-sim/openvino_auto_benchmark/README.md

 # Semi-automated OpenVINO benchmark_app with variable parameters

 ## Description
-This program allows the users to specify variable parameters in the OpenVINO benchmark_app, and run benchmark with all combinations of the given parameters automatically.
+This program allows the users to specify variable parameters in the OpenVINO benchmark_app and run the benchmark with all combinations of the given parameters automatically.
 The program will generate the report file in the CSV format with coded date and time file name ('`result_DDmm-HHMMSS.csv`').
-You can analyze or visualize the benchmark result with MS Excel or same kind of spread sheet applications.
+You can analyze or visualize the benchmark result with MS Excel or a spreadsheet application.

-**The program is just a kind of front-end for the OpenVINO official benchmark_app.**
+**The program is just a front-end for the OpenVINO official benchmark_app.**
-This program is utilizing the benchmark_app as the benchmark core logic.
-So the performance result measured by this progam must be consistent with the one measured by the benchmark_app.
+This program utilizes the benchmark_app as the benchmark core logic.
+So the performance result measured by this program must be consistent with the one measured by the benchmark_app.
-Also, the command line parameters and its meaning are totally compatible with the benchmark_app.
+Also, the command line parameters and their meaning are compatible with the benchmark_app.

 ### Requirements
 - OpenVINO 2022.1 or higher